whryan/qualtrics_backup/README.md

 # Qualtrics Backup Script
 A very simple script for backing up all your data and .qsf files from Qualtrics.
+It will download all of the .qsf files and data for every survey in your account.
+It should be reasonably easy to use if you can use R. It works for me, but I definitely have not tested it with any other setup than my own.
+Please be careful whenever you are using an API- this script has no way to do anything but download your own data, but in theory you could mess things up.

 ## 1. Get your Datacenter ID and API key for Qualtrics